Transfer Credit Policies

 Expired Equivalencies or Equivalencies Expiring Prior to Completion of Your External Course

 If you plan to take a course during the time it is expiring, it is recommended that you have the course re-evaluated prior to taking the course.
-An external course must be completed with a final grade before the expiration date listed on the TCE search and the CoE International database.
+An external course must be completed with a final grade BEFORE the expiration date listed on the TCE search and the CoE Study Abroad Course Database.

 Studying Abroad (Non-IPE or Non-CGIS Program)